 The above mentioned Pyrethroids, which are in the majority of household insecticides, are known to alter pets’ mental health.
 But, sadly, they can also cause muscle tremors, ataxia, anorexia and even seizures—which can in turn lead to death.
 Organochlorines, which constitute a large percentage of common pesticides, also cause loss of bodily control and seizures.
 In severe poisoning, these seizures are often uncontrollable, leading to respiratory failure and eventually death in both cats and dogs.

-Sadly, various forms of cancer are not uncommon in animals exposed to pesticides—which, unfortunately, includes many pets in the U.S. One study conducted by the Cummings School of Veterinary Medicine at Tufts University found that consistent exposure to chemicals commonly used by professional lawn care companies elevated the risk of fatal canine malignant lymphoma by nearly 70%.
+Sadly, various forms of cancer are not uncommon in animals exposed to pesticides, One study conducted by the Cummings School of Veterinary Medicine at Tufts University found that consistent exposure to chemicals commonly used by professional lawn care companies elevated the risk of fatal canine malignant lymphoma by nearly 70%.

 It’s not just Lymphoma you have to worry about.
 In a study published by the journal Science of the Total Environment it was found that dogs exposed to lawns treated with herbicides (like Roundup, for example) experience a significantly higher chance of contracting bladder cancer.
 Studies have found the chemicals that help cause this extremely painful type of cancer are detectable in both treated and untreated lawns.
 Which means even if you don’t personally treat your own yard, your pets are still likely receiving exposure blown in from other areas, like nearby parks or your neighbor’s yard.